-"Hiding inside Capitol Hill’s Hillcrest Market, this Mexico City-style taqueria is a true gem, with a full-fledged restaurant on First Hill now.
-Among the highlights are the campechano, featuring chorizo, steak, and potato, and a satisfying vegan taco with mushrooms, refried beans, and guajillo chili.
-Carmelo’s will add a third location at Broadway and Denny where the Starbucks used to be." - Sophie Grossman, Jade Yamazaki Stewart, Eater Staff
+"Hiding in the same building as Capitol Hill’s Hillcrest Market, this Mexico City-style taqueria is a true gem.
+Among the highlights are the campechano, featuring chorizo, steak, and potato, as well as a satisfying vegan taco with mushrooms, refried beans, garlic, guajillo chili, and onions.
+It also has a location on First Hill on Cherry Street." - Mark DeJoy

 "We wish that Carmelo’s could climb into our window with a ladder like Sam did in Clarissa Explains It All, but we’ll happily go to the source for some great tacos.
 The tortillas are thick and homemade, the carne asada has a delicious marinade, and the chorizo/potato/cactus filling is something we’re still thinking about days later.
 And if you like a cheesy burrito, Carmelo’s sears cheese briefly on the flat top grill before adding it to the mix.
 It’s perfect for a grab-and-go lunch." - aimee rizzo, kayla sager riley